GaloisInc/ivorylang-org/drafts/commsec-overview.md

 between the ground stations and unmanned vehicles.
 MAVLink uses insecure radio frequency-based communications channels that are susceptible to common attacks including snooping, forgery, replay attacks, traffic analysis, and denial of service.
-To counter many of these threats, we've implemented a light-weight encapsulation format that can be used with MAVLink to protect against forgery, replay attacks, and snooping.
+In response, we've implemented a light-weight encapsulation format that can be used with MAVLink to protect against forgery, replay attacks, and snooping.
 The changes result in an overhead of 16 bytes of additional bandwidth use per MAVLink frame, which is potentially composed of many message.
 The computational overhead is dominated by encryption and decryption operations for each message send and receive.

 SMAVLink is made with the following domain-specific constraints in mind: